Networks

 General concept

-A network in Binero cloud is a software-defined virtual network.
+A network in Binero cloud is a software-defined network.

 The network will connect to ports on routers or instances just as a physical server might connect to a port in a switch.